18 million people could be free from medical debt if non-profit hospitals paid their fair share

 • Some non-profit hospitals are garnishing the wages of patients who hold medical debt, denying people care if they have outstanding bills, putting liens on people’s homes, and sending aggressive debt collectors after individuals who should have received financial assistance.

-But it doesn’t have to be that way, which is why Community Catalyst and a growing movement of local, state, and national partners, impacted individuals, and policymakers are calling on the Biden administration and IRS to act now to hold non-profit hospitals accountable to their tax breaks.
+But it doesn’t have to be that way, which is why Community Catalyst and a growing movement of local, state, and national partners, impacted individuals, and policymakers are calling on the Biden-Harris administration and IRS to act now to hold non-profit hospitals accountable to their tax breaks.

 Federal Actions to Address Hospital Debt

-What the Biden administration can do:
+What the Biden-Harris administration can do:

-There are actions that the Biden administration can take to address the underlying drivers of hospital debt – including stronger regulations and better enforcement through the IRS to hold non-profit hospitals accountable to their tax breaks.
+There are actions that the administration can take to address the underlying drivers of hospital debt – including stronger regulations and better enforcement through the IRS to hold non-profit hospitals accountable to their tax breaks.

 • Bolster financial assistance policies to prevent people from incurring medical debt in the first place.